Tool development using the Tool Maker

 Information textbox (

-To gain a better understanding of how to write these methods, refer to the SDK template generated when launching the interface.
+To gain a better understanding of how to write these methods, refer to the SDK template generated when creating the tool using the Tool Maker user interface.
 Replace the values appropriately based on your tool’s requirements.
 Additionally, consult the code documentation, especially the add_input_container documentation, for detailed instructions.
 For comprehensive information about input parameters, please consult the SDK documentation section

 run()